Free Cash Flow Explained: Why It Matters More Than Earnings

 How to Use Free Cash Flow in Your Analysis

-Start by comparing free cash flow to net income over several years.
+Step one: compare free cash flow to net income over several years.
 If the two diverge significantly, investigate why.
-Then look at the trend.
-Growing free cash flow alongside growing revenue is the strongest signal of a healthy business.
+Growing FCF alongside growing revenue is the strongest signal of a healthy business.

-Compare free cash flow yield across companies in the same sector.
+Step two: calculate free cash flow yield and compare across companies in the same sector.
 A stock with a notably higher yield than its peers might be undervalued or it might carry higher risk.
 Context and further analysis determine which.

 Fair Price Index uses DCF analysis as the primary component of its valuation model, weighted at 50 percent.
 The free cash flow projections that drive these calculations are at the heart of every fair price estimate.
-Explore fair values for over 37,000 stocks at fairpriceindex.com, or try your own free cash flow projections in the DCF Calculator at fairpriceindex.com/tools/dcf-calculator.
+Explore fair values for over 37,000 stocks at fairpriceindex.com.

 This article is for educational purposes only and does not constitute investment advice.